 There are only two viable ways to stop a foreclosure in Georgia:

 - Calling the lender and working out a deal.
-This is easier said than done, and I have heard numerous tales of the lender giving signs that it will postpone the foreclosure (but not putting anything in writing) and not doing so.
+This is easier said than done.
+There are numerous tales of the lender giving signs that it will postpone the foreclosure (but not putting anything in writing) and not doing so.
 When you are dealing with your residence, it’s best not to leave anything to chance.

 - Filing a Bankruptcy.
 Either a chapter 7 or a chapter 13 can be effective, depending on your goals.

-- If you want to stay in the house and have regular income, I recommend a Chapter 13 bankruptcy.
+- If you want to stay in your house and maintain a regular income, I recommend filing for Chapter 13 bankruptcy.
 In this type of case, you pay off the arrears (missed payments) through monthly payments to a trustee.
 In addition, you have to begin making the regular monthly mortgage payments on time.

-- If you just require some time to leave the property, a Chapter 7 can be helpful.
+- If you simply need some time to leave the property, a Chapter 7 can be beneficial.
 In addition to wiping out your unsecured debt (credit cards, medical bills, etc.), a Chapter 7 will postpone your foreclosure for at least 2 months, in most cases.

 What Happens if I Don’t Act?

-The good news is that if your house sells for less than what’s owed on it, you will most likely not have to pay it.
-Creditors pursue mortgage deficiencies very rarely in Georgia, and have to jump through a few hoops to do so.
+Fortunately, if you sell your house for less than what you owe on it, you will most likely not have to pay it.
+Creditors pursue mortgage deficiencies very rarely in Georgia and have to jump through a few hoops to do so.
 However, holders of second mortgages or home equity loans do frequently sue to collect the balance.

 What to do?

 If you are facing foreclosure, do not wait until just before the sale date to act.
 Call 678.341.9114 for a free consultation as soon as you are aware of a pending foreclosure.
-Attorney Douglas Jacobson will examine the whole picture and steer you in the right direction, whether filing Chapter 7, Chapter 13 or just walking away is right for you.
+Attorney Douglas Jacobson will examine the whole picture and steer you in the right direction.
+We can help you decide whether filing Chapter 7, Chapter 13, or just walking away is right for you.